jerseyboy84/FLOS/README.md

 Local development and testing was done before deploying to Heroku.

 The "flos" database has been pre-populated with 10 students and 6 instructors.
-This database can be re-initialized with these CLI commands:
+This database can be re-initialized locally with these CLI commands:

 dropdb flos
 createdb flos